AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT4_CustomObject/BT_CO1_SingleInstanceReadOnly.rst

           More info: :doc:`../../AdvancedTutorial/AT4`

    #.
-Resource ID 3 is compared against ``rid_bound`` defined for the
+Resource ID 3 is searched for in the ``supported_rids`` list defined for
-      object.
-If ``rid_bound`` is strictly lower, a Not Found response is issued.
+      the object.
+If it is not found, a Not Found response is issued.

-   #. ``resource_supported`` handler of the object is called to determine
-      whether the Object is able to perform operations on Resource 3.
-      If the handler returns 0, a Not Found response is issued.

    #. ``resource_present`` handler is called to ensure that Resource 3
       is instantiated for Object Instance 2.
 If the handler returns 0,